franneck94/Vscode-Python-Config/README.md

 # VSCode Python Config

-Creates config files with pre-defined settings for modern Python projects in your *workspace*.
+Creates config files with pre-defined settings for modern Python projects in your VSCode *workspace*.

-The following files will be created in the local .vscode folder, if one of these files already exists, they *are* overridden:
+Files in the workspace's .vscode folder (files **are** overridden):

-- settings.json: Best default settings for Python-related extensions
+- settings.json: Best settings for Python-related extensions
-- launch.json: Debug config to debug the current Python file
+- launch.json: Configurations for debugging your python projects
-- tasks.json: Task to run the current Python file
+- tasks.json: Tasks to execute your python projects

-The following files will be created in the root directory, if one of these files already exists, they are  *not* overridden:

-- General IDE Files
+General IDE Files in the root directory (files are **not** overridden):

 - .editorconfig: Standard file settings (line-feed, insert new-line, etc.)
 - .gitattributes: Gives attributes to pathnames
 - .gitingore: Specifies intentionally untracked files to ignore

-The following files will be created in the root directory, if one of these files already exists, they *are* overridden:

-- Python specific Files
+Python-specific files in the root directory (files **are** overridden):

 - .pre-commit-config.yaml: Tools to run on every git commit
-  - requirements-dev.txt: List of python packages to install
 - pyproject.toml: General settings for the linters and formatters
+- requirements-dev.txt: Python packages to install for developers (linter, testing etc.)
+- requirements.txt: Python packages to install for users (starts as an empty file)

 ## How to use